WrylyRiley/upside-memories/README.md

 ## Emily Gerrity

 Upside gave me such an incredible opportunity.
 I  was being mistreated at my previous position, and it was such an amazing and surprising experience to be able to work with such a diverse and empathetic team.
 I learned so much, and loved everyone I worked with.
 You are all the best, and I know we will all go on to do great things.

-My number is 4406679749 and my email is ergerrity@gmail.com

 ## Jalena Hey